Hackingzone/airgeddon/README.md

 ![Greek][greek] Greek

 #Project Collaboration
-You can join the project:<br/>
+You can join the project:

--Translations to other languages are welcome.<br/>
+ - Translations to other languages are welcome.
--More distros support compatibility.<br/>
+ - More distros support compatibility.
--New features.<br/>
+ - New features.
+ - More WPS pins for the database.
--Testing and feedback is needed too.<br/>
+ - Testing and feedback is needed too.

 *For collaborating translators:*<br/>
 You can take the strings to translate from the code.
 All the stuff to translate is in "language_strings" function.
 Ask by mail if you have any doubt.
 You'll be informed about you how to proceed, you can be added as a collaborator on the project.